Part-time & Graduate Enrollment Services

-Applicants should send 20 images on a CD and/or DVD, representing a cohesive body or bodies of recent work.
+Applicants should submit a portfolio of 20 images--uploaded to rit.slideroom.com, the College's portfolio website, or via a personal website--representing a cohesive body or bodies of recent work.
 An artist’s statement accompanies the portfolio, addressing the work being presented and its creative process.

 Admission selection for the fall semester is made in the spring from among all portfolios and completed applications received.
 Applicants should be certain that portfolios are postmarked no later than January 15 to ensure review of the application.
 Acceptance occurs only once a year for a fall admission.

-- Submit no more than 20 images on CDs and/or DVDs.
-(Size each digital file to no more than a maximum of 1400 pixels at its longest side, at 72ppi.)
+- Submit a portfolio of no more than 20 images to the College's portfolio website rit.slideroom.com or via a personal website.
+(Size each digital file to no more than a maximum of 1400 pixels at its longest side, at 72ppi).

 - Number images 1 to 20 in the order the applicant wishes them to be projected.

-- Include a numbered page detailing the CD and/or DVD image information.
+- Include a numbered page detailing portfolio image information.